CALIFORNIA DAMSELFLIES

 Information for this site has been collected and edited by Kathy Biggs who assumes full responsibility.

 This site was begun in 1997 because of my frustrations in trying to identify the damselflies that came to visit our garden pond.
 I discovered that there were no `identification guides' for the species found in California.
-Therefore I began searching the Internet, libraries and museums for checklists, photographs and information.
+Therefore I began searching the Internet, libraries and museums for checkdamsels, photographs and information.
 I want to especially thank Ron Lyons who made available the Checklist of CA Species and who was a great beginning `tutor' in all things Odonata, and Dennis Paulson of Washington, who along with Rosser Garrison did the research to create the information used in Ron's list and who has been invaluable to me in learning about these fascinating insects.
-Also of great encouragement and help have been these other experts, any of which I'm certain would also be willing to help you if you have questions: Andy Rehn of UCDavis, CA, The staff at the California Academy of Science's Department of Entomology, Roy Beckemeyer of Kansas, Bob Barber of New Jersey and Mark O'Brien of Michigan.
+Also of great encouragement and help have been these other experts, any of which I'm certain would also be willing to help you if you have questions: Andy Rehn, the staff at the California Academy of Science's Department of Entomology, Roy Beckemeyer of Kansas, Bob Barber of New Jersey and Mark O'Brien of Michigan.
 I'd of course also like to thank all of the photographers.
 Both those who have allowed me to link to their sites in the web sites photo column, and those who have sent me their photographs &/or jpegs to use on the website.
 Their photos have made learning to identify dragonflies and damselflies possible.

 The damselfly families with links indicated below have been found in California.